Jessica Straus

 Jessica Straus is an American voice actress who works in animation, video games and anime.
 She has provided voices for several video games, most notably as Juri in Super Street Fighter IV, Pi in .hack//GU//Rebirth and Hiroko Hagakure from Danganronpa Another Episode: Ultra Despair Girls.
-Additionally, in anime, Jessica is also known as the voice of Taruto from Magical Meow Meow Taruto, Blue from Wolf's Rain, Junko Miyaji from FLCL, Deunan Knute from the Appleseed movie, Mokaku from the Battle Vixens series and Gidget from Eureka Seven.
+In anime, she is known as the voice of Taruto from Magical Meow Meow Taruto, Blue from Wolf's Rain, Junko Miyaji from FLCL, Deunan Knute from the Appleseed movie, Mokaku from the Battle Vixens series and Gidget from Eureka Seven.